rjmeade/rjmeade.github.io/_experiences/Autonomous_Fixed_Wing_Aircraft.md

   </div>
 </div>

-evaluated against PETG (3dp material) 40% infill maximum stress threshold of 20MPa \[1\], both cases had a factor of safety of 3.5+, printed design and used in final iteration of aircraft.
+We determined that in either case, the maximum stress experienced by the part would be significantly less than the 20 MPa maximum stress threshold of 40% infill ABS \[1\].
+We 3D-printed the design and used it on the final iteration of the aircraft.

 ##### **References**